Skip to main content

 (1) Licensees and registrants shall terminate services only after giving careful consideration to factors affecting the relationship and making effort to minimize possible adverse effects.
 If an interruption or termination of services is anticipated, reasonable notification and appropriate referral for continued services shall be provided to the client/consumer of services.

 (2) Licensees and registrants employed by or contracted with an agency or practice, when leaving the agency or practice, shall offer referrals to the client.
 The referral shall include multiple options for the client to choose from, and the agency where the client is currently being seen shall be included as an option, the licensee's new practice location or agency may be one of the multiple options.
 A licensee or registrant shall not offer their new practice or agency location as the sole referral for services upon termination.
-Licensees and registrants are prohibited from soliciting former clients
+Licensees and registrants are prohibited from soliciting former clients of the agency or practice.

 (3) In the event that a licensee or registrant is terminated for cause from a position as a volunteer or paid licensee, it is not the responsibility of the licensee or registrant to provide continuation of services or appropriate referrals.
 Licensees and registrants who are terminated for cause shall not contact their ex-clients.